-Professor of Electrical Engineering and Computer Science; Professor of Physics and Astronomy
+Professor of Electrical and Computer Engineering; Professor of Physics and Astronomy

 Hybrid Optoelectronic Correlator Architecture for Shift Invariant Target Recognition, Mehjabin S. Monjur, Shih Tseng, Renu Tripathi, John Donoghue, and M.S.
 Shahriar, J. Opt.
 Soc.
 Am.
 A, Vol. 31, Issue 1, pp. 41-47, (January, 2014).